gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "All right, look, I'm sorry.
-I'm sorry I told you to tell her you'd come by her window tonight, and I'm sorry I told you to take her flowers, and I'm sorry I didn't tell you to say something sweet to her instead of just---"
+I'm sorry I told you to tell her you'd come by her window tonight, and I'm sorry I told you to take her flowers, and I'm sorry I didn't tell you to say something sweet to her instead of just—"

 "If you say 'running away' I'll thump you, I swear."